Cornel Young Jr.

-Sergeant Cornel Young Jr. (May 19, 1970 – January 28, 2000), known to his friends as "Jai," was a black police officer in Providence, Rhode Island, who was fatally shot by two fellow police officers Jan 28th, 2000, when he stepped in on a scuffle while off duty.
+Cornel Young Jr. (May 19, 1970 – January 28, 2000), known to his friends as "Jai," was a Black police officer in Providence, Rhode Island, who was fatally shot by two fellow police officers on January 28, 2000, when he stepped in on a scuffle while off duty.
 This sparked outrage and allegations of racial profiling.
 Young had served with the police department for three years, and had been trained with one of the shooters.
 The police officers who shot him were not charged.
-His mother filed a civil rights suit against the city of Providence and against the police responsible for his shooting, but the suit was unsuccessful.
-Young was posthumously promoted to the rank of Sergeant.
+His mother filed a civil rights suit against the City of Providence and against the police responsible for his shooting, but the suit was unsuccessful.
+Young was posthumously promoted to the rank of sergeant.
 Cornel Young Jr. is commemorated with an elementary school named after him and a scholarship fund in his name.

 Circumstances of the shooting

-Cornel Young Jr. was eating at Fidas Restaurant in Providence when a fight broke out between two patrons.
-Young observed a man with a gun, Aldrin Diaz, confronting two police officers, Carlos Saraiva and Michael Solitro III, and came to their assistance.
-Young drew his gun, which he was carrying as required by department rules, and told the man to freeze.
-Saraiva and Solitro apparently did not recognize Young in plainclothes, allegedly told him to drop his weapon multiple times, and opened fire when he did not comply; he was shot six times.
-Young had apparently not realized they were talking to him.
+Cornel Young Jr., while off-duty, was eating at Fidas Restaurant in Providence when a fight broke out between two patrons.
+Young observed a heated argument in the restaurant parking lot and saw a man with a gun, Aldrin Diaz.
+Attempting to break up the fight, Young drew his gun, which he was carrying as required by department rules, and told the man to freeze.
+Two Providence police officers, Carlos Saraiva and Michael Solitro III, arrived at the scene.
+Although Officer Young identified himself as a police officer, the on-duty officers apparently did not recognize Young in plainclothes, and only saw a Black man with a gun.
+Saraiva and Solitro allegedly told Young to drop his weapon and opened fire.
+They shot him six times.
 The officers then realized they had shot a fellow police officer and transferred him to a hospital; Young was pronounced dead a short time later.